20+ Things to Do With Your Family in Knoxville, TN

 Cost: Admission is free

-Explore Market Square
+Market Square

-Address: Market Square, Knoxville, Tennessee 37902
+Address: Market Square, Knoxville, TN

 Cost: Free

-Visit Downtown Knoxville’s Website for more information.
+Visit Downtown Knoxville’s website for more information.

 Cruze Farm Dairy